Python-Test-Engineer/earl2025/50_MCP.md

 - Get the details of how to implement it.
 - Implement it and get a result.

-How does and AI Agent do this (discovery and implementation)?
+How does an AI Agent do this (discovery and implementation)?

 This is the basis of the Model Context Protocal.